deib-polimi/modaclouds-monitoring-manager/doc/rest/metrics/GET-metrics.md

 	GET /metrics

 ## Description
 Returns the list of metrics available to be observed.
+Only metrics that are created using the OutputMetric action in a monitoring rule can be observed.

 ***